6 Best Homeowners Insurance Companies in Louisiana of 2025

 Other structures: pays to repair or replace structures not attached to your home, like an in-ground swimming pool, fence, or shed.

 Liability: pays for property damage and mishaps you may accidentally cause that injure others.
 For example, liability insurance can pay for a settlement if your dog bites someone.
-If you’re sued, your liability insurance can help pay for a judgment and legal fees.
+If you're sued, your liability insurance can help pay a judgment and legal fees.

-Medical payments to others: covers more minor medical claims made by people not in your household, such as guests to your home or domestic staff, regardless of fault for the injury.
-For example, medical payments can cover any minor injuries sustained if a housekeeper or friend cuts their hand in your home.
+Medical payments to others: covers minor medical claims made by people not in your household, such as guests to your home or domestic staff, regardless of fault for the injury.
+For example, medical payments can cover minor injuries sustained if a housekeeper or friend cuts their hand in your home.
 Coverage amounts are small, typically $1,000.

-Additional living expenses: If you cannot stay in your home after an event covered by your policy (like a fire, tornado, or hurricane), additional living expenses coverage pays for extra costs like a hotel stay, meals out, and other necessary services.
+Additional living expenses: If you cannot stay home after an event covered by your policy (like a fire, tornado, or hurricane), additional living expenses coverage pays for extra costs like a hotel stay, meals out, and other necessary services.

 What Are the Most Common Natural Disasters in Louisiana?